Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 Conclusion

-I hope that you’ve learned some new things about the two popular coffee drinks.
+I hope you've learned something new about the two popular coffee drinks.

 I've talked about the differences between an Americano and a long black.
 Both espresso-based coffees are great to enjoy in the morning, but which do you prefer?